The Problem

 ( If you didn’t do step 1, STOP here and complete step 1 )

-Paste this line and press the enter key. ( This assumes you’re running 64 bit Outlook )
+Copy and paste this line below and press the enter key. ( This assumes you’re running 64 bit Outlook )

 "C:\Program Files\Microsoft Office\root\Office16\OUTLOOK.EXE" /cleanrules